Who are skills brokers?

 How will a skills broker help me?

-Skills brokers can assist you in making connections with the right organisations and people in your region.
+Skills brokers can put you in touch with the right organisations and people in your region.

 They provide personalised support to help you: